Meyyaou/c-shell/README.md

 c-shell
-an experimentaion of shells with c (a seashell haha)
+an experimentaion of shells with c (a seashell haha) -all following a tutorial, might add more to it later?

 # c-shell